S. Rajaratnam Professorship in Strategic Studies

 The S. Rajaratnam Professorship in Strategic Studies is made possible by a S$2.6 million fund (excluding a matching grant from the Singapore Government) raised by the Fund Raising Committee chaired by Mr S. Chandra Das, Member of Parliament for Cheng San Group Representative Constituency from 1980 to 1996.
 Income generated from the invested endowment funds is used to invite internationally renowned scholars to teach and to research at the School.
 The S. Rajaratnam Professorship thus enables RSIS to increase its international linkages as well as benefit from the knowledge, experience and wisdom of eminent scholars appointed to the chair.

-The list of Endowed Professorships at RSIS is available HERE.
+The Endowed Professorships at RSIS are detailed HERE.

 - Professor Stephen M. Walt, Robert and Renée Belfer Professor of International Affairs at the John F. Kennedy School of Government, Harvard University, in January 2000